nbasham/iOS-Collection-Utilities/README.md

 ## NSDictionary+DotPath

 NSDictionary+DotPath extends NSDictionary and NSMutableDictionary to provide support for accessing and mutating nested dictionary values using dot notation.
 This is very similar to the way a JSON object works.
-This implementation adds support for <code>BOOL, char, int, float, CGPoint, CGSize, CGRect</code> as well as objects.
+This implementation adds support for <code>BOOL, char, int, float, CGPoint, CGSize, CGRect, NSInteger, NSUInteger, and CGFloat</code> as well as objects.
 The following example demonstrates <code>int</code> but all the other types work the same way.

 Given nested NSDictionary dict:
 >